dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### LBR on AMD Platforms

 AMD processors also support Last Branch Record (LBR) on AMD Zen4 processors.
-Zen4 has 16 pairs of "from" and "to" address logging along with some additional metadata.
+Zen4 can log 16 pairs of "from" and "to" addresses along with some additional metadata.
 Similar to Intel LBR, AMD processors can record various types of branches.
-The main difference to Intel LBR is that AMD processors don't support call stack mode yet, hence the LBR feature can't be used for call stack collection.
+The main difference from Intel LBR is that AMD processors don't support call stack mode yet, hence the LBR feature can't be used for call stack collection.
 Another noticeable difference is that there is no cycle count field in the AMD LBR record.
 For more details see [@AMDProgrammingManual, 13.1.1.9 Last Branch Stack Registers].

-Since Linux kernel 6.1 onwards, Linux 'perf' on AMD Zen4 processors supports the branch analysis use cases we discuss below unless explicitly mentioned otherwise.
+Since Linux kernel 6.1 onwards, Linux `perf` on AMD Zen4 processors supports the branch analysis use cases we discuss below unless explicitly mentioned otherwise.
 The Linux `perf` commands to collect AMD LBRs use the same `-b` and `-j` options.

 Branch analysis is also possible with the AMD uProf CLI tool.
 The example command below dumps collected raw LBR records and generates a CSV report: